 March 3 is Japanese Girls' Day called hina-matsuri in Japanese.
 The celebration for Japanese girls is also known as Doll's Day, while Japanese Boys' Day is May 5.
 People display a set of hina dolls and props in the house, wishing girls' healthy growth and happiness.

-Traditionally, parents or grand parents of a newborn girl buy a set of gorgeous hina dolls unless they have special dolls, which are inherited from generation to generation.
-Hina dolls are dressed in Japanese ancient costumes and are displayed on the shelves of a stand covered with a red carpet usually from the end of February to March 3rd.
+Traditionally, parents or grandparents of a newborn girl buy a set of gorgeous hina dolls unless they have special dolls, which are inherited from generation to generation.
+Hina dolls are dressed in Japanese ancient costumes and are displayed on the shelves of a stand covered with a red carpet usually from the end of February to March 3.

 Hina-matsuri is also called momo-no-sekku, which means a festival of peach blossoms.
-Peach blossoms, shiro-zake (white rice wine), and hishi-mochi (diamond shaped rice cakes) are placed on the stand with hina dolls.
+Peach blossoms, shiro-zake (white fermented rice wine), and hishi-mochi (diamond shaped rice cakes) are placed on the stand with the hina dolls.
 Hishi-mochi are colored in pink (implies peach flowers), white (implies snow), and green (implies new growth).

 Traditionally, girls in Japan invited their friends to a home party and had a good time.
 Many people still prepare a special meal for girls on this day.
 Common food for hina matsuri are chirashizushi, sugar-flavored sushi rice vinegar with raw fish on top and a variety of other ingredients; clam soup served in the shell; and sakura-mochi, a pink, sweet rice cake.